cvickery/csv2db/README.md

-# csv2db - Create a database tables from CSV files.
+# csv2db - Create database tables from CSV files.
 ## Description

 This is a Python script that converts a “properly structured” CSV file to a Postgres database table.